ucsd-dsc-arts/nlp-tv-script-generation/README.md

 ## Data and Model
 (10 points)

-In the final submission, this section will describe both the data you use for this project and any pre-existing models/neural nets.
-For each you should provide the name, a textual description, and a link.
-If there is a paper (for neural net) link that as well.

-Such and such Neural Net.
-The short description of this neural net. link to code.
-Title of Paper with Link.
-Training data.
-Short description of training data including bibliographic info. link to data.

 We used the [small-size GPT-2 model](https://github.com/minimaxir/gpt-2-simple) from [this paper](https://colab.research.google.com/drive/1VLG8e7YSEwypxU-noRNhsv5dW4NfTGce?fbclid=IwAR09sYfHNH9djwXpcHhTDySQyidCGNgFqnY7hIxo_S09-Zk2W2bKs48rSsw) to create our new transcript.
 GPT stands for Generative Pretrained Transformer.
 The GPT-2 model uses transfer learning and a transformation architecture to generate new text based on previous tokens.
 The pretraining that the model has undergone is sourced from a large amount of very diverse text data, giving it a vocabulary far beyond what we contribute in fine tuning.
 In order to finetune the GPT-2 model, we pass a txt file to train on and number of steps, along with some other parameters.
 The higher the number of steps, the more distinct the text.
 We passed in the transcripts from every Phineas and Ferb episode for the GPT-2 model to finetune on, which caters the output of the model to match the format and language of Phineas and Ferb.